 Tweens are difficult and often emotionally out of control.
 That means our job as parents is to stay in control ourselves, to give them a "holding environment" for their feelings.
 If we refuse to escalate, but simply offer calmness, we model how feelings can be tolerated, accepted, and managed.
 Without minimizing their concerns, our calmness gives them the message that while it may feel like the end of the world right now, it really isn't.
 If we respond to their upset by getting more upset ourselves, it's like throwing a match on kindling.
 If you can stay calm when your daughter loses it, she will be deeply grateful.
 She is unlikely to show it at the time, of course, but it will quickly change the entire tenor of your relationship with her.

 I want to acknowledge that this is not easy.
 Not one of us is a perfect parent.
-When my daughter is unreasonable and raises her voice to me, I certainly feel like screaming back at her.
-But if I can stop, breathe, and remember not to take it personally, I find I can often offer her empathy "You are so upset about this.
+When my daughter was this age and I thought she was being unreasonable, I certainly felt like raising my voice to her.
+But we made breakthroughs when I could stop, breathe, and remember not to take it personally: "You are so upset about this.
 But please don't scream at me.
 We don't treat each other that way.
 Do you want some time to yourself to calm down before we talk about this?"

 The trick is to use that breathing room NOT to rehash why we're right and she's an ungrateful brat, but to remind ourselves that what we want is a close relationship and an emotionally healthy child.
 Then when we do sit down to talk, we're more able to be the understanding mother we want for our child.
 Once she feels understood, she becomes more cooperative.
 And you'll notice her controlling herself more.

 Again, this isn't easy.
 It calls on us, as parents, to use this opportunity to become better people, with bigger hearts.
 Sometimes we find we need to seek counseling ourselves, to learn to manage our own anger.
 But I have seen over and over the positive difference it makes with our kids.